 The Best Times And Places To View Fall Foliage In Texas

-Fall is almost upon us, and while we may not see much in the way of temperature change here in Texas, the leaves definitely obey the rule of the season and change into some of the most vibrant, breathtaking colors you’ve ever seen.
-Based on this map, it appears that the best time to see fall foliage in our state is around early to mid-October, but that varies slightly depending on the region.
-Here are 5 of the best places and times to see fall foliage in Texas:
+Fall is almost upon us, and while we may not see much in the way of temperature change here in Texas, the leaves definitely obey the unsaid rules of the season and change into some of the most vibrant, breathtaking colors you’ve ever seen.
+In our opinion?
+Autumn in Texas is completely, wildly underrated.
+We aren’t just a series of deserts and plains, y’all!

-this fall foliage road trip.
-Maybe you’ll consider adding the rest!
+Keep in mind that some of these places are on this fall foliage road trip in Texas.
+Maybe you’ll consider adding the rest, too.